-Nihon Falcom’s classic RPG might be pushing 20 soon, but it’s lost none of what makes it special.
+Nihon Falcom’s classic RPG might be pushing 20 soon, but it’s lost none of what makes it unique.
 Trails in the Sky is part family story and part tale of political realism, set in a pacifist kingdom enjoying a fragile peace.
 Internal unrest threatens to bubble over into civil war as the nation’s former military leader – your father – disappears under mysterious circumstances.

-Popes and princes are at your disposal in Crusader Kings 3, along with essentially everyone else.
+Popes and princes are at your disposal in Crusader Kings 3, along with everyone else.
 Nothing can stand in the way of your ambitions for world domination – except maybe yourself and those rather undesirable traits you saddled your poor ruler with.

-Your choices can lead to helping influence a neglected child down a new path, treating the locals to an (admittedly unwanted) spontaneous poetry reading – with mixed results – or even to perishing due to opening the mailbox.
-Disco Elysium has a streak of grim humour underlying almost everything, which is just one part of what makes the game’s writing among the best in the genre.
+Your choices can lead to helping influence a neglected child down a new path, treating the locals to an (admittedly unwanted) spontaneous poetry reading – with mixed results – or even perishing due to opening the mailbox.
+Disco Elysium has a streak of grim humor underlying almost everything, which is just one part of what makes the game’s writing among the best in the genre.

 Psychonauts 2 Psychonauts 2 $59.99 $35.99 Buy Now Network N earns affiliate commission from qualifying sales.